Thornton Oakley: Biography

 Throughout his career, Oakley was a member of many cultural institutions and clubs.
 He was a charter member of the Philadelphia Water Color Club in 1903, serving as its secretary from 1912 to 1938, at that time becoming its president.
 In 1932, in recognition of his artistic services to France, the Third French Republic decorated Oakley with the Palmes d'Officier d'Académie, an honor rarely conferred upon foreigners.

-Thornton Oakley died in Bryn Mawr, Pennsylvania on Saturday, April 4, 1953, and is buried with his wife Amy at the Lower Marion Baptist Church Cemetery in Bryn Mawr.
+Thornton Oakley died in Bryn Mawr, Pennsylvania on Saturday, April 4, 1953.

 Book illustrations

 Among the books Oakley illustrated are: